MSS resources for section leaders

 In order to help you build and improve your section, the AMA-MSS has gathered a variety of helpful resources, which you can access by clicking the links below.

-For more information on establishing an AMA medical student section at your school, visit the Starting a new section at your school page.
+For more information on establishing an AMA medical student section at your school, review the Starting a New Section Guidebook.

 In order for new satellite campuses to be recognized as a satellite campus and gain representation at AMA-MSS Assembly Meetings, you must submit a written request (post, email, or fax) to the AMA-MSS Governing Council and Department of Medical Student Services confirming that the satellite campus does in fact meet the requirements for representation.
 The AMA Bylaws provide for representation to the AMA-MSS Assembly Meeting as stated below: